HoracioSoldman/realtime-events-analytics/README.md

 # Realtime click events analytics

 <!-- Add stack icons here -->
 The current project captures live events from a database and displays the retrieved information on a visualisation tool for real time analytics.
-Essentially, it utilises Change Data Capture (CDC) to listen for changes on an OLTP database then streams updates to intermediate components before making the data available on the final dashboard.
+In essence, it utilises Change Data Capture (CDC) to listen for changes on an OLTP database then streams updates to intermediate components before making the data available on the final dashboard.

 ## Table of contents